Republic of Cuba (1902–1959): Machado era

-In 1924, Gerardo Machado was elected president.
+In 1924, Gerardo Machado was elected president, "capitalizing on widespread unrest at growing dependence on the United States and at rampant corruption".
 During his administration, tourism increased markedly, and American-owned hotels and restaurants were built to accommodate the influx of tourists.
 The tourist boom led to increases in gambling and prostitution in Cuba.
+He developed the Central Highway, increased spending on public education, and promoted industrialization.
 Machado initially enjoyed support from much of the public and from all the country's major political parties.
 However, his popularity declined steadily.

-In 1928 he held an election which was to give him another term, this one of six years, despite his promise to serve only for one term.
+Machado had pledged to serve only one term.
+However, in 1928, he directed a constitutional convention that amended the Constitution of Cuba to extend the term of the presidency, and that called for him to serve an additional term.
+In 1928, Machado held an election which was to give him another term, this one of six years.

+The Wall Street crash of 1929 led to a collapse in the price of sugar, political unrest, and repression.
+Protesting students, known as the Generation of 1930, turned to violence in opposition to the increasingly unpopular Machado.
+The political opposition group Unión Nacionalista led an unsuccessful revolt in 1931.
+Labor unions also opposed the Machado government, calling a general strike in 1930, followed by "a long series of militant work stoppages" and the organization of the first national union for sugarcane workers.
+"By 1933, Cuban labor was more highly organized and more radically led than almost any proletariat in Latin America."

 1933–1958: Unrest and new governments

 Revolution of 1933

-The Wall Street Crash of 1929 led to precipitous drops in the price of sugar, political unrest, and repression.
-Protesting students, known as the Generation of 1930, and a clandestine terrorist organization known as the ABC, turned to violence in opposition to the increasingly unpopular Machado.

-US ambassador Sumner Welles arrived in May 1933 and began a diplomatic campaign which involved "mediation" with opposition groups in including the ABC.
+The Generation of 1930 and a clandestine terrorist organization known as the ABC turned to violence in opposition to the increasingly unpopular Machado.
+U.S. ambassador Sumner Welles arrived in May 1933 and began a diplomatic campaign which involved "mediation" with opposition groups in including the ABC.
 This campaign significantly weakened Machado's government and, backed with the threat of military intervention, set the stage for a regime change.

 A general strike (in which the Popular Socialist Party sided with Machado), uprisings among sugar workers, and an army revolt forced Machado into exile in August 1933.
-He was replaced by Carlos Manuel de Céspedes y Quesada, son of Cuban patriot Carlos Manuel de Céspedes and former ambassador to the US.
+He was replaced by Carlos Manuel de Céspedes y Quesada, son of Cuban patriot Carlos Manuel de Céspedes and former ambassador to the U.S.